ankeetmaini/blog/content/posts/planning-checklist.md

 <tbody>
 <tr>
     <td>who</td>
-    <td>ems and pms should deliberate and debate on the most important problems and get leadership buy-in. some orgs have yearly okrs published by the ceo/cto's office which can be translated into okrs at your level which is nothing but matching your efforts to meet the company goals</td>
+    <td>ems and pms should deliberate and debate on the most important problems and get leadership buy-in.<br><br>some orgs have yearly okrs published by the ceo/cto's office which can be translated into okrs at your level which is nothing but matching your efforts to meet the company goals</td>
   </tr>
   <tr>
     <td>when</td>